-6 Japanese arguably has a pattern of postnasal voicing, which may require a [voice] specification on sonorants (Rice 1993; 2005; Ito et al. 1995).
+\&lt;sup>6 Japanese arguably has a pattern of postnasal voicing, which may require a [voice] specification on sonorants (Ito et al., 1995; Rice, 1993, 2005).
 For example, the past tense suffix [ta] is realized as [da] after a nasal consonant (e.g. [tabe-ta] 'ate' vs. [cin-da] 'died').
-However, the evidence for the productivity of postnasal voicing in Japanese phonology, especially the one observed in verbal conjugation patterns, is weak at best (e.g. Vance 1987; 1991; Griner 2005).
-Even if post-nasal voicing is productive, it can be attributed to an Optimality Theoretic constraint NT (Pater 1999), without assuming that nasals have [+voice] feature (Hayashi & Iverson 1998).
+However, the evidence for the productivity of postnasal voicing in Japanese phonology, especially the one observed in verbal conjugation patterns, is weak at best (Batchelder, 1999; Griner, 2005; Vance, 1987, 1991).
+Even if post-nasal voicing is productive, it can be attributed to an Optimality Theoretic constraint \NT (Pater, 1999), without assuming that nasals have [+voice] feature (Hayashi & Iverson, 1998).

-the orthographic-based theory of rendaku and Lyman's Law plausible and attractive.
+based theory of rendaku and Lyman's Law plausible.
 Put differently, if Lyman's Law operates on orthography, it predicts that voicing on sonorants should be ignored; the actual data supports this prediction.